No Need to Argue: Critical reception

 Dylan Yadav of Immortal Reviews wrote: "No Need To Argue, their 1994 record that cemented their importance in Irish music".
 Yadav described that the "rustic upbringing" of O'Riordan's childhood—reflected on "Ode to My Family", "gives credence to the rest of the album and it's personal, grassroots presence".
-"Yeat's Grave", in "similar fashion" of "Zombie", "is dark and describes those struggles", Yadav opined.
+"Yeats' Grave", in "similar fashion" of "Zombie", "is dark and describes those struggles", Yadav opined.
 He finished the retrospective review by stating that "the Cranberries turned their struggles to art in No Need To Argue, an album that helped bring to light what the culture of Ireland was.
 Dolores O'Riordan made it all happen with her voice, and that's not to discredit the rest of the band; but that voice is what made the Cranberries stand out amongst the rest.
 She voiced the struggle of a whole country".
 In a contemporary review, J. D. Considine wrote that some songs reminded the vocal styles of other artists like "Ridiculous Thoughts" recalling Sinéad O'Connor, "particularly the way O'Riordan handles the phrase 'Twister, aow' and "Zombie" is a bit too much like early Siouxsie and the Banshees".
 Though Considine positively added, "neither song makes that debt seem especially problematic".
 The reviewer praised O'Riordan for her performance; "the most memorable thing about her delivery is its unvarnished emotionality".
 In a retrospective review, AllMusic noted a progression in O'Riordan's way of singing: "No Need to Argue starts to see O'Riordan take a more commanding and self-conscious role", notably on the heavy rock track "Zombie".
 However, reviewer Ned Raggett stated; "where No Need succeeds best is when the Cranberries stick at what they know, resulting in a number of charmers like "Twenty One," the uilleann pipes-touched "Daffodil's Lament," [...] and the evocative "Disappointment"."

 Legacy

-On 5 August 1995, Billboard stated that No Need To Argue was the largest seller of albums since its release, with 5.1 million copies sold in six months.
+On 5 August 1995, Billboard stated that No Need to Argue was PolyGram's highest selling album of the year to date, with 5.1 million copies sold in six months.
 On 10 March 1996, the Cranberries won a Juno Awards for Best-Selling Album.
-In 2009, No Need To Argue was ranked No. 90 on Billboard magazine: "300 Best-Selling Albums of All Time".
+In 2009, No Need to Argue was ranked No. 90 on Billboard magazine: "300 Best-Selling Albums of All Time".
 In July 2014, Guitar World placed No Need to Argue at No. 41 in their "Superunknown: 50 Iconic Albums That Defined 1994" list.